lucaswerkmeister/activate-window-by-title/README.md

 - **activateBySubstring**, to activate the window whose title contains the given string
 - **activateByWmClass**, to activate the window with the given full, exact name part of its `WM_CLASS`
 - **activateByWmClassInstance**, to activate the window with the given full, exact instance part of its `WM_CLASS`
+- **activateById**, to activate the window with the given its window ID

 Each method takes a single string argument, and returns a single boolean indicating whether such a window was found or not.